okcoders/ok-coders-january-2017-front-end/04-twitter-bootstrap/04-01-intro-to-bootstrap.md

 <!-- lets get in the habit of using git -->

 First make sure you are using bootstrap 3 with the purple pages.
 Download the bootstrap files from the homepage and unzip them.
 Install the files in the public directory of an express application.
-Place the *css* files in *stylesheets*, the *js* files in *javascripts*, and the *fonts* files in a *fonts* directory that you create in *public*.
+Place the contents of the *css* folder into *stylesheets*, the contents of the *js* folder into *javascripts*, and the contents of the *fonts* folder into a *fonts* directory that you create in *public*.

 Examine the `bootstrap.css` file.
 Notice that it's just a large collection of css classes.
 The file begins with what is called *normalization*, overriding all the default browser styles so that pages look consistent across browsers and operating systems.
 Then it builds up styles for the custom classes that we'll be using.